-OVERVIEW: This funder backs scientific research in a range of sectors, including genetics, biological sciences and neuroscience.
-Grants are awarded nationally and internationally.
+OVERVIEW: This funder backs scientific research in a range of sectors, including genetics, biological sciences, and neuroscience.
+It awards grants both nationally and internationally.

 IP TAKE: This funder likes to address both the spiritual and scientific applications of research.
 Consider pitching a disease research program that involves genetics, biology, or neuroscience to improve the mental and physical health of disease sufferers.

 PROFILE: The John Templeton Foundation, established in 1987, describes itself as “a philanthropic catalyst for discoveries relating to the Big Questions of human purpose and ultimate reality.”
 It further explains that its motto, “'How little we know, how eager to learn,' exemplifies our support for open-minded inquiry and our hope for advancing human progress through breakthrough discoveries.”
 Its endowment is significant, reported at close to $3.5 billion and about $100 million in total awards in a recent year.
 Templeton has a wide range of focus areas, including Science and the Big Questions, Character Virtue Development, Individual Freedom and Markets, Exceptional Cognitive Talent and Genius, Genetics, and Voluntary Family Planning.